temporalio/documentation/kb/prometheus-grafana-setup.md

 ```

 You can set up separate scrape endpoints in your Clients that you use to start your Workers and Workflow Executions.
 To use this example, add this example code with the Prometheus endpoint on port 8077 in your Worker program, and use `yourClient` to start your Workers.
-Similarly, in your starter code, add this example code and set the Prometheus endpoint to port 8078, create a `WorkflowServiceStub` with the metric scope, and create a Workflow Client to start Workflow Exeutions.
+Similarly, in your starter code, add this example code and set the Prometheus endpoint to port 8078,  create a Workflow Client and use it to start your Workflow Execution.

 For more examples on how this is set across SDKs, see the metrics samples: